-Model selection based on AICc as well as model selection approach based on simplification with ANOVA identified the model including the origin (i.e., mainland or island) and gene category without interaction (Table 2).
+Model selection based on AICc as well as model selection approach based on simplification with ANOVA identified the model n° 2, including the origin (i.e., mainland or island) and gene category without interaction (Table 2).
 In this model, island origin of species is associated with a greater Pn/Ps (0.14 vs. 0.10; Table 3; p < 0.01).
 Gene categories corresponding to TLRs and BDs showed a significantly higher Pn/Ps than control genes (Table 3; p < 0.001).
-Our statistical analysis confirms that island birds have a higher Pn/Ps ratio than mainland relatives, in agreement with the nearly-neutral theory of evolution.
+Our statistical analysis confirmed that island birds have a higher Pn/Ps ratio than mainland relatives, in agreement with the nearly-neutral theory of evolution.
 It also reveals that immune genes have a higher Pn/Ps than randomly selected control genes suggesting that BD and TLR evolve under a different selection regime than non-immune related genes.

-Next, we investigate the cause of the higher Pn/Ps of immune genes by testing three hypotheses.
-First, we exclude a bias due to a lower number of genes in immune genes, and therefore higher variance in the estimation of Pn/Ps, in immune genes.
-Immune genes still have significantly higher Pn/Ps compared to a random subsample of control genes of comparable size (Figure S8 & S9).
+Next, we investigated the cause of the higher Pn/Ps of immune genes by testing three hypotheses.
+First, we excluded a bias due to a lower number of immune genes, and therefore higher variance in the estimation of Pn/Ps in immune genes.
+Immune genes still had significantly higher Pn/Ps compared to a random subsample of control genes of comparable size (Figure S8 & S9).
 Second, the Pn/Ps of immune genes could be inflated by positive selection.
-It is well known that immune genes are subject to frequent adaptation due to harm race evolution with pathogens (Enard et al., 2016; Shultz and Sackton, 2019; Velová et al., 2018).
-We evaluate the effect of positively selected genes on the Pn/Ps using SLiM simulations with both positively and negatively selected mutations.
-The presence of recurrent positive selection could increase the Pn/Ps leading to a higher Pn/Ps in immune genes if this category is more prone to adaptive evolution (Figure 4A).
-However, positive selection always leads to a drastic decrease in Ps due to genetic sweep effect at linked sites (Figure 4B).
-BDs and TLRs have a slightly higher or similar Ps than control genes (Figure S9, mean Ps = 0.007, 0.004 and 0.003 for BDs, TLRs and control genes respectively, effect of gene category p < 0.1) and, as a consequence, even if positive selection is likely to have impacted the evolution of immune genes, it is not the cause of the higher Pn/Ps observed here.
-Third, balancing selection could be present, at least temporarily, in the evolution of BDs and TLRs genes (Kloch et al., 2018; Levy et al., 2020).
-Simulation analyses confirm that balancing selection causes an increase of Ps and Pn/Ps (Figure 4C & 4D).
-However, a change in effective population size has an opposite effect on the Pn/Ps according to the type of selection.
-In the presence of slightly deleterious mutations, Pn/Ps decreases with Ne whereas it increases in the presence of balancing selection.
-Island birds have
+It is well known that immune genes are subject to frequent adaptation due to arms race evolution with pathogens (Enard et al., 2016; Shultz and Sackton, 2019; Velová et al., 2018).
+We evaluated the effect of positively selected genes on the Pn/Ps using SLiM simulations with both positively and negatively selected mutations.
+The presence of recurrent positive selection could increase the Pn/Ps leading to a higher Pn/Ps in immune genes if this 425 category was more prone to adaptive evolution (Figure 4A).
+However, positive selection 426 427 always led to a drastic decrease in Ps due to genetic sweep effect at linked sites (Figure 4B).
+428 BDs and TLRs had a slightly higher or similar Ps than control genes (Figure S9, mean Ps = 429 0.007, 0.004 and 0.003 for BDs, TLRs and control genes respectively, effect of gene category p < 0.1) and, as a consequence, even if positive selection is likely to have impacted the 430 431 evolution of immune genes, it is not the cause of the higher Pn/Ps observed here.
+Third, balancing selection could be present, at least temporarily, in the evolution of BDs and TLRs 432 433 genes (Kloch et al., 2018; Levy et al., 2020).
+Simulation analyses confirmed that balancing selection causes an increase of Ps and Pn/Ps (Figure 4C & 4D).
+However, a change in effective 434 population size had an opposite effect on the Pn/Ps according to whether selection was negative 435 or balancing.
+In the presence of slightly deleterious mutations, Pn/Ps decreases with Ne 436 437 whereas it increases in the presence of balancing selection.
+Island birds had higher Pn/Ps ratios 438 than mainland birds for BDs and TLRs.
+Therefore, we can rule out balancing selection as the 439 main factor explaining the high Pn/Ps of immune genes because, in this case, Pn/Ps of island 440 birds should be lower.
+Another possible explanation is a relaxed selection of immune genes.
+It 441 is likely that immune genes are overall less constrained than the control genes.
+It has been 442 shown that evolutionary constraints are more related to gene expression than to function 443 (Drummond et al., 2005; Drummond and Wilke, 2008) and therefore, functionally important 444 genes could still have a high Pn/Ps.